 - Setting up charities or foundations and getting family involved.

-We are happy to work with your existing advisers such as solicitor, accountant and investment adviser, or we can provide our own contacts if required.
+We are happy to work with your existing advisers such as solicitor, accountant, IFA and investment adviser.
+We can provide our own contacts if required.

-We frequently liaise/work with other family members eg. a widow may want her children to be involved.
+We can liaise/work with other family members for example a widow/er may want their children to be involved.